On martingale tail sums in affine two-color urn models with multiple drawings: Introduction

 \Polya\ urn schemes are useful mathematical toy models for growth processes with a wide range of applications in several areas including the analysis of random trees, graphs and algorithms, population genetics and the spread of epidemics.
 For a discussion of these and further applications, we refer to the monographs of Johnson and Kotz \cite{JohnsonKotz1977} and Mahmoud \cite{Mah2008}.
 Instances of urn models with multiple drawings were first discussed by Mahmoud and Tsukiji \cite{TsukijiMahmoud2001} in the context of random circuits.
 The model was then further developed in several recent contributions by Johnson, Kotz and Mahmoud \cite{JohnsonKotzMahmoud2004}, Chen and Wei \cite{ChenWei}, Renlund \cite{Renlund}, Mahmoud \cite{Mah2012}, Moler, Plo and Urmeneta \cite{Moler}, Chen and Kuba \cite{ChenKu2013+}, Kuba, Mahmoud and Panholzer \cite{KuMaPan2013+} and Kuba and Mahmoud \cite{KuMa201314, KuMaII201314}.

 Let us describe the details of the evolution of the two-color urn process.
 For convenience, we use the colors white and black.
 In each step, we take a sample of $m \geq 1$ balls from the urn.
 Here we distinguish two scenarios: in \mom, balls are drawn without replacement; whereas, in \mor, the sample is obtained with replacement.
-The pick is then put back in the urn together with a certain number of additional white and black balls determined as follows: given the sample contained $k$ white and $m-k$ black balls, we add $a_{m-k}$ white and $b_{m-k}$ black balls.
+The pick is then put back in the urn together with a certain number of additional white and black balls determined as follows: given that the sample contained $k$ white and $m-k$ black balls, we add $a_{m-k}$ white and $b_{m-k}$ black balls.
 Here, $a_k, b_k, 0\le k\le m$ are integers, where negative values are allowed and correspond to removing balls from the urn.
 By $\matM$, we denote the ball replacement matrix of this process,

 As usual, $W_n$ and $B_n$ describe the number of white and black balls in the urn after $n$ draws.
 Further, we let $T_n = W_n + B_n$ be the total number of balls at time $n$.
-An urn scheme is called \myt{balanced} if, in the each step, the total number of added balls $\sigma \geq 1$ is constant.
+An urn scheme is called \myt{balanced} if, at each step, the total number of added balls $\sigma \geq 1$ is constant.
 In other words, $a_k+b_k=\sigma$, $0\le k\le m$.
 In balanced urns, we have, almost surely, $T_n = T_0 + \sigma n$.
 We call the scheme \myt{tenable}, if, almost surely, the process of drawing balls and updating the urn configuration can be continued forever.
 Throughout the work, we only consider balanced and tenable urn models.
-We also assume both $W_0$ and $B_0$ to be deterministic.
+We also assume that both $W_0$ and $B_0$ are deterministic.